Not all green card marriage interviews have happy endings.

 So long as couples do not lose hope and courage, so long as they do not fall victim to helpless despair, many adverse U.S. Citizenship and Immigration Services (USCIS) decisions can be reversed.

-In this article, you’ll discover what options exist to preserve family unity in the aftermath of a denied marriage-based adjustment of status green card application.
+In this article, you will discover what options exist to preserve family unity in the aftermath of a denied marriage-based adjustment of status green card application.

 Let’s start at the beginning.
 Why were your efforts to win a green card rebuffed?